The chest (pectoral major) is made up of three muscle bundles.

 - Arch your lower back slightly.

-- Don’t let your elbows fair out to wide.
+- Don’t let your elbows flair out too wide.

 - Don’t ever train.
-10 sets of 3 exercises in more than enough.
+10 sets of 3 exercises is more than enough.

 - Press through your elbows and not your hands.